 'I missed him'

-This week, double Olympic rowing gold medallist, James Cracknell and his wife, radio host, Beverley Turner announced their divorce after 17 years of marriage.
+Double Olympic rowing gold medallist, James Cracknell and his wife, radio host, Beverley Turner announced their divorce after 17 years of marriage two years ago.
 In a searingly honest book, they charted their experience with brain injury and how it had changed their family dynamic.
 In 2010, Cracknell almost died after being hit in the head by the wing-mirror of a truck as he cycled across America.
 The frontal lobes of his brain were crushed.

 In an interview two years after the incident, Beverley said it was an ongoing struggle to deal with James’ increasingly aggressive behaviour.
 "Every moment of my life, from the time he was in that hospital bed in Arizona, was about getting James back to the person he once was," she said.